-Management of Change is a systematic approach to preventing or mitigating risk to the agency, including degradation of safety, health or environment as a result of changes made to how one may construct, operate, manage, or repair systems or processes.
+Management of Change is a systematic approach to preventing or mitigating risk to the agency, including degradation of safety, health, or environment due to changes made to how one may construct, operate, manage, or repair systems or processes.
 Sound Transit's safety risk assessment process is a critical component of SMS and helps the agency identify and understand how changes to our systems affect safety.